 The rising demand of automatic cars and limited options make Tata Tigor a desirable option for the buyers, who can now opt for two variants with AMT gearbox.

 Tata Motors has shuffled the Tigor compact sedan lineup and replaced the existing XZA variant with an affordable XMA variant and top-spec XZA+ variant.
-Both the variants get an AMT gearbox and are launched to strengthen the Tigor’s line-up, that competes against Maruti Suzuki Dzire and Ford Aspire.
-The Tata Tigor XMA is priced at Rs 6.39 lakh and Tata Tigor XZA+ is priced at Rs 7.24 lakh (both prices, ex-showroom Delhi).
+Both the variants get an AMT gearbox and are launched to strengthen the Tigor’s line-up, which competes against Maruti Suzuki Dzire and Ford Aspire.
+The Tata Tigor XMA is priced at Rs 6.39 lakh and Tata Tigor XZA+ has priced at Rs 7.24 lakh (both prices, ex-showroom Delhi).

 With the launch of the XMA variant, Tata Tigor becomes the most affordable AMT equipped sedan in India.
 This trim gets all the features as the manual counterpart, which includes a Harman-tuned music system with Bluetooth connectivity, centre armrest in the rear seat, reverse parking sensors and driving modes.